kolu

 ← all posts

-If you’ve ever wanted your AI coding agent to actually see your app running — take a screenshot, dump the DOM, check the network panel, snapshot the JS heap — Google ships an MCP server for exactly that: chrome-devtools-mcp.
-It speaks the Model Context Protocol, so any compliant agent harness can plug into it.
+If you’ve ever wanted your coding agent to actually see your app running — take a screenshot, dump the DOM, read the network panel, snapshot the JS heap — Google ships an MCP server that does exactly that: chrome-devtools-mcp.
+It speaks the Model Context Protocol, so any agent that speaks it can plug in.

-Wiring it into your project used to be irritating — you needed a Chrome binary, a launcher script, and a per-runtime config block (one for Claude Code, another for Codex, another for OpenCode).
-This guide gets you to a working setup by leaning on two tools you may not yet be using together: Nix and APM.
+Wiring it into a project used to be a chore.
+You needed a Chrome binary, a launcher script, and a separate config block for each runtime — one for Claude Code, another for Codex, another for OpenCode.
+This guide skips all of that by leaning on two tools you may not be using together yet: Nix and APM.

-One-sentence pitches: Nix gives you reproducible binaries — Chrome, Node, anything — without manual installers.
-APM is the package manager for AI agent context: like npm, but the things you install are skills and MCP servers rather than libraries.
+One-sentence pitches: Nix gives you reproducible binaries — Chrome, Node, anything — with no manual installers.
+APM is a package manager for AI-agent context: like npm, except the things you install are skills and MCP servers instead of libraries.

 Step 1 — Install Nix